What do I need to know?

 SET DEFAULT ROLE ALL TO 'user';Delete a user/role

-DROP 'user'@'localhost';user@localhostanduser@%are separate users
+DROP USER 'user'@'localhost';user@localhostanduser@%are separate users

 Check users